origin-1/gulp-eslint-new/README.md

 Type: `boolean`

 When `true`, add a result warning when ESLint ignores a file.
-This can be used to file files that are needlessly being loaded by `gulp.src`.
+This can be used to find files that are needlessly being loaded by `gulp.src`.
 For example, since ESLint automatically ignores "node_modules" file paths and gulp.src does not, a gulp task may take seconds longer just reading files from the "node_modules" directory.

-#### `options.useEslintrc`

-Type: `boolean`

-When `false`, ESLint will not load [.eslintrc files](https://eslint.org/docs/user-guide/configuring/configuration-files#using-configuration-files).

 ### `eslint(configFilePath)`